 Board members will have no financial or personal interest in the school.
-In addition, board members are independent of CSUSA and no members of CSUSA will sit on the board.
-The board will adopt and enforce a Conflicts of Interest policy.
+In addition, board members are independent of the EMO and no members of the EMO will sit on the board.
+The Board will adopt and enforce a Conflicts of Interest policy.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.
-A board member shall inform the board of any direct or indirect conflict of interest which the member has with regard to any transaction contemplated by the board.
-A conflict of interest shall exist in board actions including, but not be limited to, actions concerning a transaction in which the member: (a) has a material financial interest; or (b) is presently serving as a director, trustee, officer, or general partner of another party.
-Pursuant to the provisions of Section 55A-8-31 of the General Statutes of North Carolina, the board member with a conflict of interest may participate in the discussion, but may not vote on the transaction.
-The transaction is authorized, approved, ratified by the vote of a majority of the members in office who have no conflict of interest (which must be more than one member) and when a majority of members who have no conflict of interest so vote, a quorum is deemed to be present at the meeting for purposes of that vote.
+A director shall inform the board of any direct or indirect conflict of interest which the director has with regard to any transaction contemplated by the Board.
+A conflict of interest shall exist in board actions including, but not be limited to, actions concerning a transaction in which the Director: (a) has a material financial interest; or (b) is presently serving as a director, trustee, officer, or general partner of another party.
+Pursuant to the provisions of Section 55A-8-31 of the General Statutes of North Carolina, the director with a conflict of interest may participate in the discussion, but may not vote on the transaction.
+The transaction is authorized, approved, or ratified by the vote of a majority of the directors in office who have no conflict of interest (which must be more than one director) and when a majority of directors who have no conflict of interest so vote, a quorum is deemed to be present at the meeting for purposes of that vote.
 There are no existing relationships that could pose actual or perceived conflicts of interest if the application is approved.